 Visit the Suomenlinna Fortress

-Built in the 1700s on 6 islands, Suomenlinna Fortress is to this date one of Helsinki's most popular and famous attractions open year-round.
-There are about 800 inhabitants and you can enjoy different museums, shops, cafes, and restaurants for.
+Built in the 1700s on six islands, Suomenlinna Fortress is to this date one of Helsinki's most popular and famous attractions open year-round.
+The island is home to about 800 inhabitants and you can enjoy different museums, shops, cafes, and restaurants for.
 To reach this Helsinki attraction, take a ferry from Helsinki's Market Square.
 Suomenlinna fortress is also one of Finland's UNESCO world heritage sites.

 Impossible to pronounce for non-natives, but wonderful to visit: Töölönlahti Bay in Helsinki.
 The park around Töölönlahti Bay starts directly in Helsinki, and is a popular destination even for Helsinki residents!
 Besides a quiet and relaxing afternoon, Töölönlahti Bay also offers visitors the colorfully planted Winter Garden, the Sports Museum and the Finnish National Opera, the Olympic Stadium, Finlandia Hall and the Linnunlaulu district of the wooden villas.

 Another popular beach is Hietaniemi Beach (short "Hietsu") which every Helsinki local knows.
 If it's too crowded for your taste, visit the other big beach at Seurasaari.

 Linnanmäki Amusement Park

 Linnanmäki Amusement Park in Helsinki is a very popular attraction for families with children, and offers the beautifully illuminated "Carnival of Lights" each October concluding the summer season (open May to late September).
 Make sure to experience the Carnival of Lights with your children, if you can.
 There is also a special winter event in February.

 07 of 07